leo6g/Jeverything/README-EN.md

 Explanation: Search for files under the folder D:\dir1\ that contain key1 and key2 but not key3, and also search for files under the folder D:\dir2\ with the same criteria.

 ##### Note:
-首次启动，可全盘扫描文件。

-During the initial startup, you can perform a full disk scan for files.
+During the initial startup, you can perform a full disk scan for files. username is admin